RickDec/project_euler_python/README.md

 # project_euler_python
-Solutions to Project Euler problems using Python
+Solutions to Project Euler problems using Python.